JeppesS1423/jgu-mainz-airquality-analysis/README.md

 ```

 ## Contributing
 This project is part of an internship and research initiative.
-For questions about the research or findings, please contact me at jesperh0914@gmail.com.
+For questions about the research or findings, please reach out to me.

 ## Acknowledgments
 - Johannes Gutenberg University, Mainz